Great Ways to Volunteer During the Global Pandemic

 How to Portray Mental Illness as a Public Relations Professional

 According to Mental Health First Aid, almost half of adults in the United States will develop a mental illness in their lifetime.
 It is a condition that affects a person’s thinking, feeling, mood or behavior.
 Biological, psychological, and environmental factors influence whether or not mental health concerns will develop.
-Up until recently, mental health was not a topic of… Continue reading How to Portray Mental Illness as a Public Relations Professional
+There are a number of organizations that are dedicated to… Continue reading How to Portray Mental Illness as a Public Relations Professional

 Six Tips for Working from Home During COVID-19